ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 #### Gorilla

 `Gorilla` — Calculates XOR between current and previous value and writes it in compact binary form.
 Efficient when storing a series of floating point values that change slowly, because the best compression rate is achieved when neighboring values are binary equal.
 Implements the algorithm used in Gorilla TSDB, extending it to support 64-bit types.
-For additional information, see Compressing Values in [Gorilla: A Fast, Scalable, In-Memory Time Series Database](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
+For additional information, see section 4.1 in [Gorilla: A Fast, Scalable, In-Memory Time Series Database](https://doi.org/10.14778/2824032.2824078).

+It is currently possible to apply Gorilla compression to columns of non-floating-point type but this practice is strongly discouraged and will be removed in future.

 #### FPC